bschreck/deep.sh/docs/tutorial_history_backend.rst

         self.tss.append(cmd.get('ts', (None, None)))
         self._save_to_db(cmd)

-This method will be called by xonsh every time it runs a new command from user.
+This method will be called by deepsh every time it runs a new command from user.

 Retrieve History Items